Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the typical providers of real estate financing in your jurisdiction?
 Are there any restrictions on who may provide financing?

-In general, real estate financing is typically provided by credit institutions, which can be sub-divided into commercial banks and savings banks, credit cooperatives and the Official Credit Institute.
-All credit institutions must meet the requirements of the Organisation, Supervision and Solvency of Credit Institutions Act (10/2014) in order to provide financing.
-There are also credit financing establishments which cannot accept deposits from the public and are regulated by the Promotion of Company Financing Act (5/2015).
+In general, real estate financing is typically provided by credit entities, which can be sub-divided into commercial banks and savings banks, credit cooperatives and the Official Credit Entity.
+All credit entities must meet the requirements of the Organisation, Supervision and Solvency of Credit Entities Law (10/2014) in order to provide financing.
+There are also credit financing establishments which cannot accept deposits from the public and are regulated by the Promotion of Company Financing Law (5/2015).

 What are the most common structures used to secure real estate financing and how are these security interests perfected?

 In the context of a standard real estate transaction, nearly all financing providers will request a mortgage as the main security.
-Under Spanish law, a mortgage must be granted by means of a notarial public deed and must be registered in the Real Estate Register in order to be valid.
-Additional common securities include pledges over the debtor’s assets (eg, bank accounts, receivables, shares) and additional bank guarantees, which must also be granted by means of a notarial public deed.
+Under Spanish law, a mortgage must be granted by means of a notarial public deed and must be registered at the Property Registry in order to be valid.
+Additional common securities include pledges over the debtor’s assets (eg, bank accounts, receivables, shares) and additional bank guarantees, which must also be granted by means of a public notarial deed.

 What covenants are typically made in financing agreements?

 The loan to value covenant is part of almost every real estate financing.
 Further common covenants include the interest coverage ratio and the debt service coverage ratio.

 How are security interests enforced in the event of default?